wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-viva-topics-introduction/includes/trial-sign-up.md

 ## Step 6: Evaluate your Viva Topics trial
 For the best result, use your trial period to evaluate two components of Viva Topics:
 - The AI suggested topics and topic content
-- The end user experiences, surfacing topic cards on modern SharePoint pages, and in Microsoft Search
+- The end-user experiences, surfacing topic cards on modern SharePoint pages, and in Microsoft Search

 Consider the following items: